 You might like...

-One of the most striking native primula species, this is best grown in groups, especially if naturalised in grass.
-The fresh green rosettes of crinkly oval leaves are covered in velvety hairs, rolled inwards as the flower buds form in spring.
-Several flower stems are produced, each crowned by a one-sided cluster of long, funnel-shaped blooms, rich yellow and sweetly fragrant.
-Coloured hybrids are available in shades of red and orange, but the simple yellow species is the most charming for naturalising in generous quantities.
+The cowslip, Primula veris, is one of the most striking native primula species.
+It has fresh green rosettes of crinkly oval leaves from which several flower stems are produced, each crowned by a one-sided cluster of long, funnel-shaped blooms, rich yellow and sweetly fragrant.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Hardy perennial